tkuhlman/blog/ideas.md

     decentralizing the day to day management tasks.

 ## Old ideas
+- Investigate the security aspect of docker containers.
+How does it compare to the competition?
+  Can I improve it without loosing functionality?
 - Talk about the immutable infrastruce CI environment I built for Monasca.
   - Make sure to pull from much of my philosophy on this found in the Readme for the monasca/ci repo.
   - Talk about velocity of code commits and help the CI environment needs to preserve this.